Chucky/Charles Lee Ray

 - Killer Rabbit: His appearances are totally deceiving.
 By the time one learns the truth, it's too late.

-- Knife Nut: His preferred murder weapon.
+- Knife Nut: His preferred murder weapon to the point Tiffany comments that one is practically glued to his hand.
 Of course, he's very creative when it comes to murdering his victims.

-- Lack of Empathy: He never sheds tears for his victims or anybody in general.
+- Lack of Empathy: Though he may have killed someone in Nicas defense, he still never sheds tears for his victims or anybody in general.
 No compassion, no pity... nothing!

 - Large Ham: "DON'T FUCK WITH THE CHUCK!"

-- Laughably Evil: Especially in Bride of Chucky, Seed of Chucky and Cult of Chucky, but averted in the first film, however downplayed in the second, third and Curse of Chucky.
+- Laughably Evil: Averted in the first film but increases as the series goes on, especially in Bride of Chucky, Seed of Chucky and Cult of Chucky, before being scaled back in Curse of Chucky.

 - Made of Iron: He can take a lot of punishment.
 And somehow, he manages to find a way back.